To Our Chamberlain Community:

 Due to the discontinuation of practicum experiences at many of our practicum sites, we have suspended the formative and summative evaluations for the MSN practicum students.
 Students are not required to submit their mentor’s evaluation forms and there will be no impact on course completion.

-Due to the increasing demands on our DNP students, preceptors and practicum sites, we have suspended the required mid-term and final preceptor evaluations for all DNP Project and Practicum courses for the March 2020 session.
+Due to the increasing demands on our DNP students, preceptors and practicum sites, we have suspended the required mid-term and final preceptor evaluations for all DNP Project and Practicum courses until further notice.
 Students will not be required to submit their preceptor’s evaluation forms and there will be no impact on the student’s course completion.
 For additional information please reach out to the DNP Administration team at [email protected].

 Upcoming Sessions FAQs

-In an effort to minimize disruption and provide continuity, we have decided to extend remote learning activities through the May session which ends on Saturday, June 27, 2020.
+In an effort to minimize disruption and provide continuity, we have decided to extend remote learning activities through the July session which ends on Saturday, August 29, 2020.
+Please watch your email for communications on future sessions, which we will update as the situation evolves.

 Please instruct your previous institution(s) to send all official transcripts to our National Registrar Services Office at the following address: